Chonhar: History

 On 27 February 2014, during the 2014 Crimean crisis, Berkut (special police) of Crimea occupied the checkpoint near Chonhar and neighbouring territory.
 After Russia annexed Crimea, the area became a de facto border patrolled by Berkut and Russian troops.
 By 27 December 2014 Russian forces had fully withdrawn from the Chonhar peninsula.

 Chonhar was captured by Russian ground forces on the first day of the Russian Invasion of Ukraine phase of the Russo-Ukrainian War when they crossed into mainland Ukraine from already Russian-occupied Crimea.

 The Highway M18/E105 bridge over Chonhar Strait was damaged on 22 June 2023 in an apparent Ukrainian missile strike.

+The bridge was damaged by Ukrainian strikes on June 7, 2026, and partially destroyed on June 9, 2026.
+On June 11, a temporary pontoon was built.

 Demographics

 As of the 2001 Ukrainian census, Chonhar had a population of 1,431 inhabitants.
 The native language composition was as follows: